Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 ## CSS properties

 CSS properties are unaffected by shadow.
 All properties defined in `:root` are accessible in shadow DOM.
-This also makes it possible to specify specific properties on the host element, as a more restrictive 'parts' implementation.
+This also makes it possible to specify properties on the host element, as a more restrictive 'parts' implementation.

 ```html
 <!--example-->